We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 Transfer Orientation

-UT San Antonio offers two Transfer Orientation dates, held on select Thursdays: one in June and one in July.
+UT San Antonio offers several Transfer New Student Orientation in person program dates, depending on the students admitted term.
+Transfer students who are admitted for the fall term will have New Student Orientation in person programs held on select Thursdays: one in June and one in July.
 If you cannot attend an in-person session, you can complete the online orientation to fulfill your orientation requirement.

 Yes, family members and guests can attend Transfer Orientation with you, except during advising and course registration.
 You must register them when you sign up for your orientation date.
 Family Orientation is optional.